nghiatran0106/PCG-Heart-Murmur-Detection/README.md

 src/training/train_baseline.py
 ```

-The current recommended training task is:
+The currently tested training task is:

 ```text
 outcome_binary
 ```

-The selected final preprocessing setup is:
+The newer selected preprocessing setup available in the repository is:

 ```text
 sr4000_bp25_600_zscore
 ```

+The future model should be implemented separately as a full PCG + TF + metadata multitask model.